• Skip to primary navigation

 • Paneer is set now.
 Cut it into desired pieces.

-• Homemade healthy paneer is ready.
+• Homemade paneer is ready.

 Notes